Definitions of Sustainability: A to Z Guide on Sustainability

 Sustainability meaning and definition

-There are many definitions of sustainability derived by different organisations, expressed in various words based on their perspectives, understanding and experiences.
+There are many definitions of sustainability, derived by different organisations, expressed in different words, based on their perspectives, understanding and experiences.
 However, all these versions point to a common objective: making planet Earth a better place for everyone to thrive and lead a happy and prosperous life without exploiting natural resources, instead using them judiciously.

-For instance, the UN World Commission on Environment and Development defines the term sustainability, what it means, as: "Sustainable development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs.”
+For instance, a simple definition of sustainability is from the United Nations Brundtland Commission.
+It defines the term sustainability as: "meeting the needs of the present without compromising the ability of future generations to meet their own needs.”
+This is the best and easiest definition of sustainability.

 Another example is the definition provided in the charter for the UCLA Sustainability Committee: “The integration of environmental health, social equity and economic vitality in order to create thriving, healthy, diverse and resilient communities for this generation and generations to come.
 The practice of sustainability recognizes how these issues are interconnected and requires a systems approach and an acknowledgement of complexity.”